Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Methodology

 \subsection{Training \& Sampling}

-\textbf{Training} We train our model (scLDM) using the two-stage approach: (1) A VAE is trained to learn a permutation-invariant latent space by reconstructing subsets of variables; and (2) An LDM is trained to generate new samples from this latent space which can be controlled by classifier-free guidance \citep{ho2022classifier} with multiple conditions \citep{palma2025multi}.
+\textbf{Training} We train our model (scLDM) using the two-stage approach: (1) A VAE is trained to learn a permutation-invariant latent space by reconstructing gene expression; and (2) An LDM is trained to generate new samples from this latent space which can be controlled by classifier-free guidance \citep{ho2022classifier} with multiple conditions \citep{palma2025multi}.

 \textit{Stage 1: VAE} We train our VAE with a standard Gaussian prior by optimizing the ELBO in \eqref{eq:elbo}.
 However, to encourage better reconstruction capabilities, we introduce $\beta$-weighting of the $\mathrm{KL}$-term like in \citep{higgins2017beta}.
-In the most extreme case, we set $\beta$ to $0$ and the encoder returns means only, $\mu(\mathbf{x}_{\mathcal{I}})$.
+In the most extreme case, for $\beta = 0$ the encoder returns only $\mu(\mathbf{x}_{\mathcal{I}})$.

 \textit{Stage 2: LDM} In the second stage, we freeze the VAE and replace the standard Gaussian prior with a score-based (diffusion) model parameterized by a DiT network trained with linear interpolants and the flow matching loss.
-Additionally, to encourage controlled sampling, for each element of a mini-batch, we sample from the Bernoulli distribution with probability $\rho$ to determine whether conditioning is used or not.
+To encourage controlled sampling, for each element of a mini-batch, we sample from the Bernoulli distribution with probability $\rho$ to determine the conditioning status.

 \textbf{Sampling} In our model, sampling $\mathbf{x}$'s determined by the indices $\mathcal{I}$ is defined by the following generative process: (i) $\mathbf{Z} \sim p(\mathbf{Z})$, (ii) $\mathbf{x}_{\mathcal{I}} \sim p(\mathbf{x}_{\mathcal{I}} | \eta (\mathbf{Z}, \mathcal{I}))$.
 We can also sample \textit{conditionally} by applying the classifier-free guided sampling technique, following the vector field defined in \eqref{eq:cfg_field}.